VERNIERELoic/VERNIERELoic/README.md

 # 💫 About Me:
 I am currently working for IDEMIA as DevSecOps / Integrator engineer.

+📍Based in Paris

-Graduated from CPE Lyon
+Graduated from CPE Lyon.

-Learning Kubernetes on free time
+Learning Kubernetes on free time.

 [![](https://visitcount.itsvg.in/api?id=VERNIERELoic&icon=0&color=1)](https://visitcount.itsvg.in)
 ## 🌐 Socials: